-b.
+- c.
 Anchorage: Sufficient anchorage shall be provided at the terminus of lines of precast units.
-Anchorage may consist of a cast-in-place end section at least 3 feet in length with a headwall or collar around the precast unit(s) provided adequate connection can be made between the collar and units.

-- c.
-Joints: Joints between units shall be sealed by preformed neoprene seals, rubber gaskets, preformed flexible joint sealants or grout.
-When preformed flexible joint sealants, preformed seals, or gaskets are used, they shall be of a type listed on the Materials Division's Approved Products List 14. - d.
+Anchorage may consist of a cast-in-place end section at least 3 feet in length with a headwall or collar around the precast unit(s) provided adequate connection can be made between the collar and units. - d.
+Joints: Joints between units shall be sealed by preformed plastic or mastic gaskets or grout.
+When preformed gaskets are used, they shall be of a type listed on the Department's approved products list. - e.
 Pipe openings: Pipe openings will not be allowed in the precast arch but may be provided through the wingwalls.
-When required, openings shall conform to (b)1.b. herein. - Precast box culverts shall conform to the applicable requirements of current AASHTO LRFD Bridge Design Specifications and VDOT modifications (current VDOT I & IM-S&B-80) and the following modifications: - a.
-Precast Box Culverts shall conform to the applicable material requirements of ASTM C1577.
-The design shall be a Special Design that need not conform to the reinforcing steel and geometry shown in the design tables and the appendix in ASTM C1577. - b.
-For protection against corrosion, the following minimum concrete cover shall be provided for reinforcement: For boxes with more than 2 feet of fill over the top slab: 1 1/2 inches.
-For boxes with less than 2 feet of fill over the top slab: top reinforcement of top slab: 2 1/2 inches; bottom reinforcement of top slab: 2 inches; all other reinforcement: 1 1/2 inches.
+When required, openings shall conform to the requirements of 1.b. herein. - 3.
+Precast box culverts shall conform to the applicable requirements of AASHTO M259 or M273 and AASHTO's Standard Specifications for Highway Bridges with the following modifications: - a.
+Combination of loads: For service load design or load factor design: E: new reinforced concrete boxes: vertical loads: 1.00; lateral loads: 1.00 and 0.5 (check both loadings). - b.
+Protection against corrosion: The following minimum concrete cover shall be provided for reinforcement: For boxes with more than 2 feet of fill over the top slab: 1 1⁄2 inches.
+For boxes with less than 2 feet of fill over the top slab: top reinforcement of top slab: 2 1⁄2 inches; bottom reinforcement of top slab: 2 inches; all other reinforcement: 1 1⁄2 inches.